-What is a Design Pattern?
+What is a Design pattern?

-- Each pattern Describes a problem which occurs over and over again in our environment, and then describes the core of the problem - Novelists, playwrights and other writers rarely invent new stories. - Often ideas are reused, such as the "Tragic Hero" from Hamlet or Macbeth. - Designers reuse solutions also, preferably the "good" ones - Experience is what makes one an 'expert' - Problems are addressed without rediscovering solutions from scratch.
+- Each pattern Describes a problem which occurs over and over again in our environment ,and then describes the core of the problem - Novelists, playwrights and other writers rarely invent new stories. - Often ideas are reused, such as the "Tragic Hero" from Hamlet or Macbeth. - Designers reuse solutions also, preferably the "good" ones - Experience is what makes one an 'expert' - Problems are addressed without rediscovering solutions from scratch.
+"My wheel is rounder.